 All three women are members of Code Like a Girl, an organisation that empowers women and girls to explore coding through events, workshops and coding camps.

-They are all passionate about promoting and supporting females in tech, with the aim to encourage more women into the field.
+They are all passionate about promoting and supporting females in tech, with the aim to encourage more women into the software engineering field.

 These are their stories.